Ripli

 Step 1: Start with your best-selling products

 Don't try to redo your entire catalogue at once.
-Pick your top 5-10 products and create a content pack for each: hero shot, lifestyle image, and 2-3 variations for social media.
+Pick your top 5-10 products and create a content pack for each: studio-clean PDP image, detail image, lifestyle image, campaign image, and 2-3 variations for social media or email.

 Step 2: Photograph your products properly first

 AI works best when given good reference images.
-You don't need a professional studio — a well-lit, sharp photo on a plain background gives AI models enough to work with.
-Avoid harsh shadows and colour casts.
+You don't need a professional studio, but you do need a well-lit, sharp product photo with accurate colour and enough detail to preserve the real object.
+Avoid harsh shadows, colour casts, blur, and awkward crops.

 Step 3: Choose the right tool for your needs